 - Python: Usually questions of up to Medium level difficulty.
 Some past questions include the usage of lists, Fibonacci, and palindromes.

 - Behavior: Why Amazon?
 Why BIE?
 Why this particular BIE team at Amazon?
 Talk about one of your past major challenges and how you faced them.
 Other areas of interest include root cause analysis, instances of showing ownership, customer obsession, and alignment with other leadership principles.

-Amazon Business Intelligence Engineer Interview Questions
+Amazon Business Intelligence Engineer Technical and SQL Interview Questions

 Some past Amazon BI Engineer interview questions include:

 - How would you simplify a complex pipeline?

 - How is variance calculated in PCA?